apache/dolphinscheduler/docs/docs/en/guide/start/quick-start.md

 let's briefly introduce the concept of tenant first.

 The account named `admin` logged into DolphinScheduler is called user in dolphinscheduler.
-To better control system resources, DolphinScheduler introduce the concept of tenants, which are used to execute tasks.
+To better control system resources, DolphinScheduler introduces the concept of tenants, which are used to execute tasks.

 The brief is as follows: